Bobby Witt Jr. Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 29th-ranked team ERA across all MLB pitching staffs (5.60).
+- The White Sox's 5.71 team ERA ranks 29th among all league pitching staffs.

-- The White Sox give up the second-most home runs in baseball (60 total, 1.6 per game).
+- White Sox pitchers combine to allow the second-most home runs in baseball (63 total, 1.7 per game).

-- Lynn makes the start for the White Sox, his eighth of the season.
-He is 1-4 with a 6.86 ERA and 50 strikeouts in 39 1/3 innings pitched.
+- Clevinger makes the start for the White Sox, his eighth of the season.
+He is 2-3 with a 4.84 ERA and 33 strikeouts in 35 1/3 innings pitched.

-- In his most recent time out on Friday, the right-hander tossed 6 2/3 innings against the Cincinnati Reds, giving up four earned runs while surrendering eight hits.
+- His last time out was on Saturday against the Cincinnati Reds, when the right-hander threw six innings, surrendering four earned runs while giving up six hits.

+- The 32-year-old has an ERA of 4.84, with 8.4 strikeouts per nine innings, in seven games this season.
+Opponents are batting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.